hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 Generally, in Spring application, in order to make JPA work, you have to configure a `DataSource`, `EntityManagerFactory`, `TransactionManager`.

-###JPA overview
+### JPA overview

-JPA standardised Hibernate and it is part of Java EE specification since Java EE 5.
-Currently there are some popular JPA providers, such as Hibernate, OpenJPA, EclipseLink etc. EclipseLink is shipped wtih Glassfish, and Hibernate is included JBoss Wildfly/Redhat EAP.
+JPA standardized Hibernate and it is part of Java EE specification since Java EE 5.
+Currently there are some popular JPA providers, such as Hibernate, OpenJPA, EclipseLink etc. EclipseLink is shipped with Glassfish, and Hibernate is included JBoss Wildfly/Redhat EAP.

 In the above Modeling section, we have created models, which are JPA entities.
 In this section, let's see how to make it work.

-####Configure DataSources
+#### Configure DataSources

 Like other ORM frameworks, you have to configure a DataSource.